 In September of 2018, Magento announced their end of support for Magento 1 by June 2020.
 For your Magento 1 migration, consider these tech tips, or if you are looking for alternative solutions, check out our ecommerce solution partners and consulting agencies to support your efforts here.

-According to BuiltWith, we are seeing an increase in migrations from Magento 1 to Magento 2, but there are still a considerable number of Magento 1 stores actively in use.
-If you are planning to migrate from Magento 1 to Magento 2, we’ve outlined some instructions and best practices to make your Amazon Pay migration easier.
+In the past year, according to BuiltWith, there has been an increase in migrations from Magento 1 to Magento 2, but there were still a considerable number of Magento 1 stores actively in use.
+As we near the end of the support window for Magento 1 and you consider migrating to Magento 2, we’ve outlined some instructions and best practices to make your Amazon Pay migration easier.

 Below is the new Amazon Pay functionality built into Magento 2:

 - Amazon Pay extension is in the admin panel as part of Magento 2 core, 2.2.4 and above, so no installation is required

 Features that were available in Magento 1 as well as Magento 2: